was very glad for GPS, radar and particularly the AIS (Automatic Identification

 full wet weather gear despite the lack of rain for which I was duly grateful.

-Having had little sleep and with a couple of long legs to follow, I stayed at Peterhead for a day and was able to get a few fresh items of stores from a small convenience store.
+Having had little sleep and with a couple of long legs to follow, I stayed at Peterhead for a day and was able to get a few fresh items of stores.
+Update: as I found in 2021 there is an excellent “Morrisons” within walking distance for the reasonably fit.

 |Watson (46' 9") class lifeboat built in 1952 alongside in Peterhead.|